ImpressiveX/DeepOnionHelp/wallet-guides/mac-deeponion-wallet-installation.md

 **STEP 5**

 Click onto your desktop so that the "Finder" menu shows at the top left of the screen.
-Select the "Go" tab and scroll down to "Go to folder"
+Select the "Go" tab and scroll down to "Go to folder".

 {% hint style="info" %}
 Important: enter \(~/Library/Application Support\) and then press GO.